Spring Hollow Reservoir

-Spring Hollow Reservoir is a 158 acre, 3.3 e9USgal side-stream reservoir in Roanoke County, Virginia with the largest roller-compacted concrete dam east of the Mississippi Having commenced operation in 1996, it is now the main source of water for residents of Roanoke County.
+Spring Hollow Reservoir is a 158 acre, 3.3 e9USgal off-stream reservoir in Roanoke County, Virginia with the largest roller-compacted concrete dam east of the Mississippi having commenced operation in 1996, it is now the main source of water for residents of Roanoke County.

 History and Operations

 Before the reservoir's construction, an ad hoc set of wells and water purchases served Roanoke County.
 In 1986, county officials, anticipating increased water needs, sought and received voter approval for the Spring Hollow Reservoir.

 Water is pumped from the nearby Roanoke River to the reservoir.